halostatue/color/README.txt

 giving no meaningful way to convert colours in absolute colour spaces (like L*a*b*, XYZ) to non-absolute colour spaces (like RGB).

+Color version 1.5 changes development to GitHub and fixes some small problems.
+Ruby 1.8.6 is not supported in this version.

 Color version 1.4 is the result of a project merge between color.rb 0.1.0 by Matt Lyon and color-tools 1.3 by Austin Ziegler.
 Please see History.txt for details on the changes this merge brings.

-Copyright:: Copyright (c) 2005 - 2007 by Austin Ziegler and Matt Lyon Version::   1.4.0
+Copyright:: Copyright (c) 2005 - 2010 by Austin Ziegler and Matt Lyon Version::   1.5.0
 Homepage::  http://rubyforge.org/projects/color/
 Licence::   MIT-Style; see Licence.txt